cornerstonejs/dicomParser/README.md

 dicomParser
 ===========

 Javascript parser for DICOM Part 10 byte streams.
-Target environment is the browser.

 [Click here for an live example of the library in action!](https://rawgithub.com/chafey/dicomParser/master/examples/dragAndDropParse/index.html)